carolFR13/QmioErrorCircuits/README.md

 Here we provide the codes to perform some measurements about coherence times in qubits using qmio infrastructure at CESGA.

-At the end of the file there arethe algorithms to implement to perform each measurement.

 According to the qmio tutorial the first implementation should run agains FakeQmio backend (an emulator of the qpu) from qmio-tools to inspect the implementation of the code.
 We implement the testing codes for each measurement in ```test_codes_fakeqmio```.
 To run the codes we procede as follows:

 - Load the qmio-tools module: ```module load qmio-tools```.